pmadril/danklco.com-site/_posts/2013-08-05-beware-export-package.md

 tags: [Adobe CQ, Apache Felix, Apache Sling, Best Practices, SOAP Web Services]
 ---

-Quick — without checking the documentation, what does the Export-Package instruction do in the [Maven Bundle Plugin][1]?
+Quick &mdash; without checking the documentation, what does the Export-Package instruction do in the [Maven Bundle Plugin][1]?

 Did you say "sets what packages are exported by the bundle"? &nbsp;If so, you're only half right.